IllegalArgument/Huffman11/README.md

 ## About

 This project is a (currently) incomplete reconstruction of the Huffman dictionaries used to compress version 11.x Intel ME modules.
-The dictionaries are sufficient to decompress some modules entirely, with hashes matching those in the metadata files, but for others there will typically be a few unknown symbols encountered.
+The dictionaries are sufficient to decompress nearly all modules entirely, with hashes matching those in the metadata files, but for some there will be a few unknown symbols encountered.
 Note that the decompression script requires the decompressed size of the Huffman compressed module as an argument; this can be found in the corresponding metadata file for the module.

 ## Status

-The current reconstructed dictionaries are sufficient to decompress the `rbe` and `syslib` modules with hashes that match the hashes specified in the metadata files.
-The `bup` and `kernel` modules are still missing a few symbols, but when the length of the unknown symbols can be inferred, the decompression script will insert the proper number of filler bytes in order to preserve alignment.
-I'm pretty confident about the codeword "shape" except for some possibility that the border between the 13-bit and 14-bit codewords may need to shift slightly.
+The current reconstructed dictionaries are sufficient to decompress all Huffman compressed modules except for `amt`, tested on all of the version 11.0 and 11.6 firmwares available [here](http://www.win-raid.com/t832f39-Intel-Engine-Firmware-Repositories.html).
+This includes the `bup`, `kernel`, `rbe`, and `syslib` modules.
+The `amt` modules are still missing a few symbols, but when the length of the unknown symbols can be inferred, the decompression script will insert the proper number of filler bytes in order to preserve alignment.
+I'm still pretty confident about the codeword "shape" except for some possibility that the border between the 13-bit and 14-bit codewords may need to shift slightly.

 ## Compression Details